Associate Professor of Anthropology

 Tel.
 (518) 580-5418

-Sónia Silva is a social and cultural anthropologist specializing in sub-Saharan Africa.
-Her research interests span the fields of ritual and religion, material culture, violence, and museums, drawing on two years of fieldwork in northwest Zambia and the in-depth study of museum collections and exhibitions.
-Her publications include Along an African Border: Angolan Refugees and Their Divination Baskets (University of Pennsylvania Press, 2011).
-Currently, she is preparing a new book project dealing with the representation of Africa at the National Ethnology Museum in Lisbon, Portugal, since the colonial period.
-She received her Ph.D. from Indiana University, Bloomington.
+Sónia Silva is a social and cultural anthropologist with two years of ethnographic fieldwork in northwest Zambia and extensive experience in museum research.
+Her research interests span the fields of ritual and religion, material culture, violence, and museums, and her publications include the book Along an African Border: Angolan Refugees and Their Divination Baskets (University of Pennsylvania Press, 2011).
+Currently, she is preparing a new book project dealing with the representation of Africa in anthropology museums.
 Dr. Silva teaches Sub-Saharan Africa, Rethinking Materiality, Ritual and Religion, Museum Dilemmas, Introduction to Cultural Anthropology, and History of Anthropological Thought.

 Ph.D., Sociocultural Anthropology, Indiana University, Bloomington, 1999